trizen/perl-scripts/README.md

 perl-scripts
 ============

-Some day-to-day Perl scripts which proves some ideas or implements some useful practicability.
+A collection of day-to-day Perl scripts that prove some ideas or implement some useful practicability.

 ### Summary